VinceBaz/bazinet_spins/README.md

 ## The results

 The [results](results) folder contains the main results of the experiments presented in the paper.
-Some results were too big to be pre-computed and inclused in this repository (random maps and permutations).
+Some results were too big to be pre-computed and included in this repository (e.g. random maps and permutations).
 However, these results can be easily re-computed using [main_script.py](main_script.py).

 ## The figures